mike-ninja/21sh/README.md

 # 21sh
 Almost like a real shell.
+Tested on macos.

 Supports pipes "|".\
 Supports the 4 following redirections “<”, “>”, “<<” and “>>”.\
 Supports file descriptor aggregation ">&", "<&", "2>& /dev/null"\
 Supports closing of fd "<&-", ">&-", "2>&-"\
 Supports semicolon to seperate list of commands ";"\
-Supports line editing, moving with CTRL+left/right, go beginning of line with HOME, go end of line with END.\
+Supports line editing, moving with OPTION+left/right, go beginning of line with HOME, go end of line with END.\
-ADD MOVE UP AND DOWN COMMANDS.\
+Supports OPTION + UP/DOWN for moving up or down a row.\
 The ctrl+D et ctrl+C keys combination features for line edition and process execution.\
 Supports quotes(') and double quotes(")\
 Supports history with up and down keys.\
-ADD CUT COPY PASTE COMMANDS.\
+Supports CTRL + U, for copying.
+CTRL + W, for cutting.
+CTRL + Y, for pasting.

 ## INSTALLATION
 clone git\